chadallison/book_quotes/README.md

 - “Again, like the Zen approach to archery or anything else, you identify the goal and then forget about it and concentrate on the process.”
 (117)
+- “It’s okay to be eccentric, as long as you are rich; otherwise, you’re just crazy.”
+(151)
+- “A master in the art of living draws no sharp distinction between his work and his play … to himself, he always appears to be doing both.”
+  (157)
+- “Hiring people with diverse backgrounds brings in a flexibility of thought and openness to new ways of doing things, as opposed to hiring clones from business schools who have been taught a codified way of doing business.
+A business that thrives on being different requires different types of people.”
+(159)
+- “Allowing freedom to make mistakes and structuring opportunities for success gives children a sense of power over their environment that fuels self-esteem, independence, and problem solving.”
+(163)
+- “It’s not the strongest species that survives, nor the most intelligent, but the one most responsive to change.”
+(167)

 ------------------------------------------------------------------------